jfoot/Facebook-Manual-Login-Flow-WPF/README.md

-# Facebook-API-login-flow-for-desktop-application
-When developing desktop applications that interacts with Facebook you have to implement the login flow your self.
-After the login flow completes you can use the normal Facebook SDK libraries by supplying it with the access token your received.
-When implementing the login flow you have to make sure that you receive the access you requested.
-You can get a partial approval by the user and not be able to access all the scopes you need.
-In this example I have implemented the Facebook login flow into a C# .Net desktop application.

-Read more about the code: https://www.hackviking.com/development/facebook-api-login-flow-for-desktop-application
+# Facebook Manual Login Flow (WPF)
+A manual login flow for a desktop Facebook application, without the use of any library- natively in the .Net Framework.
+This is based upon the works orginally created by [Kristofer Källsbo](https://www.hackviking.com/development/facebook-api-login-flow-for-desktop-application/).

+As detialed in the orginal article ensure you have done the following:
+## Prerequirements

+>Before you can send the user into the login flow you need to register a Facebook application.
+Use the "advanced setup" option to create it.
+After your created your application make a note of the application ID for later.
+Then go in to the application settings and select the "advanced" tab.
+Make sure that your set the following:

+>Native or desktop app? - Yes

+>Client OAuth login - Yes

+>Embedded browser OAuth Login - Yes